Hotel Front Desk Agent

 Although I know there cannot be age discrimination... is it unlikely I would be hired for this position at age 59?

-Asked by Barbara over 10 years ago
+Asked by Barbara almost 11 years ago

 If I'm a frequent business traveler and stay at the same hotel each month, and I ask to change rooms, the front desk says they are sold out, but the room guests haven't yet checked in, why can't I move?

-Asked by Sonja about 10 years ago
+Asked by Sonja over 10 years ago

 My daughter rented a Hotel room In Palm springs she had a softball tournament there.
 After the game the went to her room to party the heard a knock on the door and her guest were ask to leave.
 She was charged $250.00 on her debit card for the noise

-Asked by Colleen over 10 years ago
+Asked by Colleen almost 11 years ago

 Have you heard of housekeepers or staff going into rooms while the guest is out or even sleeping and using the toilet and not flushing?
 That happened multiple times to me this weekend and I don't know what to do.

-Asked by thebrave1 about 10 years ago
+Asked by thebrave1 over 10 years ago

 i got hired in at full time front desk at a hotel and now they are trying to demand to do a housekeeping job why im on front desk

-Asked by sarah almost 10 years ago
+Asked by sarah over 10 years ago

 I shared a room with two other people.
 My plan was to divide the bill into 3 equal parts.
 The reservation was under MY VISA card.
 One of my "roommates" asked for a copy of the bill and the front desk gave it to her.
 Is that legal ?

-Asked by Pam about 10 years ago
+Asked by Pam over 10 years ago

 What are the quality you must have to work as a front desk agent??

-Asked by yetta almost 10 years ago
+Asked by yetta over 10 years ago